-Aastrom is not party to any material legal proceedings, although from time to time it may become involved in disputes in connection with the operation of its business.
+We are not currently party to any material legal proceedings, although from time to time we may become involved in disputes in connection with the operation of our business.

 ITEM 4.
 SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS